aimclub/OSA/README.md

     @inproceedings{nikitinllm,
-    title={An LLM-Powered Tool for Enhancing Scientific Open-Source Repositories}, author={Nikitin, Nikolay and Getmanov, Andrey and Popov, Zakhar and Alekseevna, Ulyanova Ekaterina and Aksenkin, Yaroslav and Sokolov, Ilya and Boukhanovsky, Alexander}, booktitle={Championing Open-source DEvelopment in ML Workshop@ ICML25}
+    title={An LLM-Powered Tool for Enhancing Scientific Open-Source Repositories}, author={Nikitin, Nikolay and Getmanov, Andrey and Popov, Zakhar and Ulyanova Ekaterina and Aksenkin, Yaroslav and
+        Sokolov, Ilya and Boukhanovsky, Alexander},
+    booktitle={Championing Open-source DEvelopment in ML Workshop@ ICML25}
 }